“What is Your Weakness?” Job Interview Question

 Pick a Weakness that Doesn’t Relate to the Job

-While this approach works for your strengths, it should not be used when talking about your weaknesses.
+While this approach works for your strengths, it should not be used when discussing your weaknesses.
 Never tie your weaknesses to the role you are applying for.

 Associating your weaknesses with the company and what they want will sabotage your chances.

-For example, if the job requirements list communication skills for a sales and marketing role, you shouldn’t say that your greatest weakness is public speaking or effective communication, even if you are actively working to improve it.
+For example, suppose the job requirements list communication skills for a sales and marketing role.
+In that case, you shouldn’t say that your greatest weakness is public speaking or effective communication, even if you are actively working to improve it.

-Also, if you are applying as a manager’s role, you shouldn’t say that your biggest weakness is time management or missing deadlines, even if it is a real weakness.
+Also, if you are applying for a manager’s role, you shouldn’t say that your biggest weakness is time management or missing deadlines, even if it is a real weakness.

-The trick is to talk about a weakness that doesn’t negatively impact or directly impair your ability to carry out the core work performance of the role.
+The trick is to talk about a weakness that doesn’t negatively impact or directly impair your ability to carry out the role’s core work performance.

 Describe your improvement plan

 This is an essential step when responding to this question.
-Ideally speaking, when you point out a problem you should provide a solution.
+Ideally, when you point out a problem, you should provide a solution.

-It applies here too.
-Show that you recognize your weaknesses and are putting measures in place to work on them.
+It applies here, too.
+Show that you recognize your weaknesses and are taking measures to address them.

-Explain the steps you are taking or have taken towards overcoming your weaknesses.
-Taking steps to improve shows that you have the willingness for improvement and a growth mindset.
+Explain the steps you are taking or have taken to overcome your weaknesses.
+Taking steps to improve shows that you are willing to improve and have a growth mindset.

 Samples of Weaknesses For Job Interviews